 August 23, 1932 to February 23, 1933.

-The best evidence we currently have for the stops and duration of Jacobi’s trip comes from her 1932-1933 daybook and her time-consuming labeling of negatives with Gary Samson in the 1980s.
-(Both her daybook and her negatives may be found in The Milne Special Collections and Archives, University of New Hampshire).
+The best evidence we currently have for the stops and duration of Jacobi’s trip comes from the cross-referencing of her 1932-1933 daybook, as well as her time-consuming labeling of negatives with Gary Samson in the 1980s.
+(Both her daybook and her negatives may be found in The Milne Special Collections and Archives, University of New Hampshire.)
 Jacobi went by train to seven cities overall: Moscow and Michurinsk in Russia; Bukhara, Samarkand, and Tashkent in Uzbekistan; Khodjent (now Khujand) and Stalinabad (now Dushanbe) in Tajikistan.

 On August 23, 1932 Jacobi arrived in Moscow, where she was based until moving on to Dushanbe (Stalinabad), Tajikistan, on October 21st.
 The photographs Jacobi made in and around Moscow include St. Basil’s Cathedral, the Kremlin, Hotel Metropol, and other architecture; the Sickle and Hammer (the Moscow Metallurgical) plant; and portraits of artists and writers, politicians and people on the street.
 More on Moscow.